 Based on SDAPCD's detailed evaluation of the equipment operation and its emissions, SDAPCD has determined that the equipment operation complies with all applicable air quality rules and regulations, and it is unlikely to negatively affect the health of nearby students, residents or workers in the community.
-Potential health impacts have been evaluated for the project using a health risk assessment which uses health protective assumptions and ensures that the community is not exposed to pollutants at concentrations which exceed health protective levels.
-The project overall is expected to operate in compliance with all applicable air quality rules and regulations.
+Potential health impacts have been evaluated for the project using a health risk assessment which ensures that the community is not exposed to pollutants at concentrations which exceed health protective levels, and the project overall is expected to operate in compliance with all applicable air quality rules and regulations.